Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Introduction

+\begin{remark2} Note that we define $M^n$ to be $(n-2)$-dimensional as a complex manifold, {\bf not} $n$-dimensional.
+We reassure the reader that this notational awkwardness is worth it, in that it makes almost all of our subsequent computations more readable: if we adopted the more intuitive convention that $M^n$ is an $n$-dimensional Calabi-Yau hypersurface, then all of our equations would have an ugly `$n+2$' in them. \end{remark2}

-In this paper we consider a smooth Calabi-Yau hypersurface $M^n \subset \CP{n-1}$, and its (predicted) mirror $N^n$.
-Our main result is to prove one direction of homological mirror symmetry: we prove that there is a quasi-equivalence of triangulated $A_{\infty}$ categories between the split-closed derived Fukaya category of $M^n$ and (a suitable DG enhancement of) the bounded derived category of coherent sheaves on $N^n$ (see Theorem \ref{theorem:2main} for the precise statement). $M^3$ is the elliptic curve considered by Polishchuk and Zaslow, $M^4$ is the quartic surface considered by Seidel, and $M^5$ is the quintic three-fold.
+Our main result is to prove one direction of homological mirror symmetry: we prove that there is a quasi-equivalence of triangulated $A_{\infty}$ categories between the split-closed derived Fukaya category of $M^n$ and (a suitable DG enhancement of) the bounded derived category of coherent sheaves on $N^n$ (see Theorem \ref{theorem2:2main} for the precise statement). $M^3$ is the elliptic curve considered by Polishchuk and Zaslow, $M^4$ is the quartic surface considered by Seidel, and $M^5$ is the quintic three-fold.
 We remark that Nohara and Ueda have also considered the case of the quintic three-fold \cite{Nohara2012}, using the results of Seidel \cite{Seidel2003} and our earlier paper \cite{Sheridan2011a}.

 In future work, we will extend this result to the case of Fano hypersurfaces in projective space, and we plan also to consider the case of hypersurfaces of general type.